A Primer on Security of Quantum Computing Hardware: Privacy issues in quantum computing

 \subsection{Readout sensing}

 The readout error in a quantum computer is state-dependent which means state $\ket{1}$ and $\ket{0}$ experience asymmetric bit-flip probabilities.
 Besides, the asymmetry extends beyond a single qubit.
 For example, if 2 qubits are read, then 4 possible states - $\ket{00}$, $\ket{01}$, $\ket{10}$, and $\ket{11}$ - will show asymmetric bit-flip probabilities.
-Therefore, if the two qubits belong to two different programs each, one adversary and another victim, the adversary can \textit{sense} the state of the victim just by reading his/her qubit.
-The work in \cite{saki-tqe-sensing} demonstrated that an adversary can exploit readout error and infer another user's output by reading his/her qubit.
+Therefore, if the two qubits belong to two different programs each, one adversary and another victim, the adversary can extract information about the state of the victim just by reading his/her qubit.
+It has been demonstrated that an adversary can exploit readout error and infer another user's output by reading his/her qubit in \cite{saki-tqe-sensing}.

-The authors provide experimental results that show the adversary output distribution is glaringly different for victim qubit being $\ket{0}$ and $\ket{1}$.
-The sensing attack involves two steps, (i) the adversary collects reference signatures from a device by running circuits on both qubits, (ii) the adversary reads only his/her qubit and compares it with the reference signature using a statistical distance (Jensen-Shannon Distance).
+Experimental results have shown that the adversary output distribution is glaringly different for victim qubit being $\ket{0}$ and $\ket{1}$.
+The sensing attack involves two steps, (i) the adversary collects reference signatures from a device by running circuits on both qubits, (ii) the adversary reads only his/her qubit and compares it with the reference signature using a statistical distance (Jensen-Shannon Distance)~\cite{connor2013evaluation}.
 If the collected signature is statistically closer to reference signature $\ket{1}$ than $\ket{0}$ then it is inferred as $\ket{1}$ and vice-versa.
-The authors report an inferencing accuracy of $96\%$ from experiments.
+An inferencing accuracy of $96\%$ from experiments has been reported \cite{saki-tqe-sensing}.

+The state leakage attack model has been explored in \cite{xu2024thorough}, where an adversary attempts to extract information about a victim user's quantum circuit execution through imperfect reset operations between consecutive runs on shared qubits.
+The attack exploits remnants of the victim's quantum state that persist due to imperfect reset operations, allowing potential inference of the victim's computation results or input states through subsequent measurements.

+In classical systems, readout errors are typically symmetric and independent of the stored value \cite{schroeder2009dram}.
+In classical memory technologies like DRAM, error rates can vary but are generally low, with the median error rates of 25,000 to 75,000 FIT (failures in time) per Mbit (about $2.5X10^{-11}$ to $7.5X10^{-11}$ errors per bit per hour)\cite{schroeder2009dram}.
+Furthermore, these errors are typically not dependent on the stored value (0 or 1).
+The state-dependent nature of readout errors in quantum computers, where $\ket{0}$ and $\ket{1}$ states experience asymmetric bit-flip probabilities, is a consequence of the quantum nature of qubits and physical implementation of qubit measurement.
+This asymmetry extends to multi-qubit states, reflecting the complex interactions in quantum systems.
+The ability to infer the state of one qubit by measuring another exploits quantum entanglement, a phenomenon unique to quantum systems.